bhalgatarnav/C-with-classes/Addressing Variables/README.md

 CONCEPT: Pointer variables, which are often just called pointers, are designed to hold memory addresses.
 With pointer variables, you can indirectly manipulate data stored in other variables.

 A **pointer variable**, which often is just called a pointer, is a special variable that **holds a memory address**.
 Just as int variables are designed to hold integers, and double variables are designed to hold floating-point numbers, pointer variables are designed to hold memory addresses.

+`int *ptr;`
+The ***asterisk in front of the variable name indicates that pt r is a pointer variable.***

+The int data type indicates that pt r can be used to hold the address of an integer variable.
+The definition statement above would read "ptr is a pointer to an int."